Zero Waste Home for Beginners: How to Ease into a Zero Waste Lifestyle

 I’d say that step one is deciding WHY a zero waste home?
 Why do you want to work towards this lifestyle?
 For most of us, it’s to reduce our eco-anxiety and carbon footprint.
 Other folks just want to rid themselves of “things” and eventually achieve minimalism.
 My reason is a little bit of both.
 Reducing my waste makes me feel good, it helps the environment, it reduces the clutter in my home which clears my mind, it saves money.
 I could go into all of these reasons (and then some) a little more specifically, but I’ll save those for a few more blog posts sometime!

 Do your research on achieving a zero waste home and what it means to do so.
 Figure out the what, why, and how before you dive in.
 What are the benefits of going zero waste and what are the steps to take to achieve your goals?
 You’ll find that there are many pros and not as many cons!

 I’ve been doing research on how and where to properly recycle in my area.
 Different locations are able to recycle more and less and it’s important to know what’s available in your area.
 Eventually, the idea is to not have much waste to recycle, but on your way to achieving a zero waste home, you’ll have things you need to dispose of.
 Our ultimate goal is to recycle what we can, donate the rest, buy used, and send the smallest amount of stuff possible to the landfill.
-Research why reduing your waste and one-use-plastics us benficial for the environment and know the facts.
+Research why reducing your waste and one-use-plastics us beneficial for the environment and know the facts.